EBIvariation/vcf-validator/README.md

 ##### Boost

 The dependencies are the Boost library core, and its submodules: Boost.filesystem, Boost.iostreams, Boost.program_options, Boost.regex, Boost.log and Boost.system.
-If you are using Ubuntu, the required packages' names will be `libboost-dev`, `libboost-filesystem-dev`, `libboost-iostreams`, `libboost-program-options-dev`, `libboost-regex-dev` and `libboost-log-dev`.
+Use `brew` to install boost using `brew install boost`.

 ##### ODB
 You will need to download the ODB compiler, the ODB common runtime library, and the SQLite database runtime library from [this page](http://codesynthesis.com/products/odb/download.xhtml).

 ODB requires SQLite3 to be installed. which can be installed.
 Which can be installed using `brew install sqlite3`

-To install the ODB compiler, the easiest way is to download the `.deb` or `.rpm` packages, in order to be installed automatically with `dpkg`.
-Both the ODB runtime and SQLite database runtime libraries can be installed manually running `./configure && make && sudo make install`.
+Pre compiled binaries of ODB compiler for mac osx are provided.
+Both the ODB runtime and SQLite database runtime libraries can be installed manually running `./configure && make && make install`.
 This will install the libraries in `/usr/local/lib`.

-If you don't have root permissions, please run `./configure --prefix=/path/to/odb/libraries/folder` to specify which folder to install ODB in, then `make && make install`, without `sudo`.
+You may install ODB in some other location, please run `./configure --prefix=/path/to/odb/libraries/folder` to specify which folder to install ODB in, then `make && make install`.
+Also you will have to provide the path to odb while configuring libodb-sqlite using `./configure --with-libodb=/path/to/odb/libraries`

 ##### bzip2 and zlib
 You will require libbz2.a and libz.a.
+Pre-compiled static libraries for mac are not available.
 You will require to build these from source to obitain static library files.
 You may simply use `install_dependencies.sh` to make these dependencies.

-**Note:** You can easily install dependencies using install_dependencies.sh script.
+**Note** : You can easily install dependencies using install_dependencies.sh script.
 Run it as: `./install_dependencies.sh osx`.
 You may run `./install_dependencies.sh --help` for help.

+#### Compile

+In order to create the build scripts, please run `cmake` with your preferred generator.
+For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.

+If ODB has been installed in a non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.
+Also you may not get precompiled static libraries libbz2.a and libz.a so you will have to build them from source or better to use `install_dependencies.sh osx` to obitain these libraries.

+**Note** - keep all the external libraries `libodb.a`, `libodb-sqlite.a`, `libbz2.a` and `libz.a` in same directory.In case the libraries are installed in non-default location, you will have to pass it to cmake using `-DEXT_LIB_PATH=/absolute/path/to/external/libraries`

+Binaries will be created in the `bin` subfolder.

 ## Deliverables